SEADSNETWORK/Biomodd-BRG13_ESP32/README.md

 * To do: add wiring diagram

 Added "if (WiFi.status() != WL_CONNECTED)..."
-Since the connection randomly disconnects after a few hours.
+Since the connection to ThingSpeak randomly disconnects after a few hours.

 ESP32_Biomodd.ino